vinayak42/docs.konghq.com/app/enterprise/0.33-x/getting-started/accessing-your-license.md

 Log into https://bintray.com/login?forwardedFrom=%2Fkong%2F
 If you are unaware of your login credentials, reach out to your CSE and they'll be able to assist you.

-You will notice that along with Kong Enterprise Edition and Gelato, there is a new repository that has the same name as your company.
+You will notice that along with Kong Enterprise and Gelato, there is a new repository that has the same name as your company.
 Click on that repo.

 In the repo, you'll see 1 file called license.
 Click on that file.